ozblech/azureDevopsProject/Readme.md

    - The resource group name can be changed by editing the `resourceGroup` parameter in the pipeline:
      ```yaml
      - name: resourceGroup
-       value: 'OzResourceGroup2'  # Change this to your desired resource group name
+       value: 'OzResourceGroup'  # Change this to your desired resource group name
      ```

 ### 2. **SSH Service Connection**